michaelbarton/bioinformatics-zen/content/markup/posters-and-presentations/longform/genotype-from-phenotype.markdown

 <%= poster '2012-asm' %>

-As with [my previous ASM poster][previous], I think less text and a more visual overview of the research is more likely to attract interest and start a discussion.
+As with [my previous ASM poster][previous], I think less text and a more visual overview is more likely to attract interest and start a discussion.
 ASM meetings usually have posters numbering in the thousands so I think a text-heavy poster can be a lottery for getting people to talk to you.
 A lighter poster, I hope, gives the impression that you're not going to trap someone who expresses and interest with ten minutes of intense conversation.

 [previous]: http://localhost:9292/post/preseting-software-on-a-poster/